Configuration Parameters

 {network socket}

 Network socket (<IP address>:<port>) on which Dr.Web Firewall for Linux receives intercepted connections.
-If you specify port zero, it is selected automatically by the system.
+If you specify a zero port number, it is selected automatically by the system.

-It is necessary to make sure that the corresponding socket is not used by any other application.
-If an invalid value is specified, the component launch will fail.
+It is necessary to make sure that the corresponding socket is not used by any other applications.
+If an invalid value is specified, the component will fail to start.

-Specified IP address and port should be used in routing rules that must be added manually, if AutoconfigureIptables = No.
+The specified IP address and port must be used in the routing rules to be added manually, if AutoconfigureIptables = No.

 Default value: 127.0.0.1:0